 A Mona Lisa tattoo doesn’t need to look exactly like the painting to look terrific.
 This modern take on the original looks great.

-3) Tattoo inspired by The Starry Night and Fight Club
+3) Art tattoos inspired by The Starry Night and Fight Club

 4) Popular works by Leonardo da Vinci

-This is one of my favorites and the black and grey tones brings a whole new dimension to these infamous paintings.
+This is one of my favorites and the black and grey tones bring a whole new dimension to these infamous paintings.